 5. Consider if legal action is necessary

-If you’re injured, talking to an accident attorney may be a good idea — especially if you feel you’re entitled to damages.
+If you have an accident-related injury, talking to an accident attorney may be a good idea — especially if you feel you’re entitled to damages.

 Damages you can recover in a distracted driving accident